How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 Example: “The budget for this project is $5,000, which includes the design, development, and initial SEO work.”

-Timeline: Provide the expected timeline for the project’s completion.
+Timeline: Provide the project’s expected completion timeline.

 Example: “The website should be live within six weeks from the start date.”